redis/Redis-Insight-Guides/guides/quick-guides/vector-similarity-search/create-vector-index.md

 **You can create 2 types of vector indexes:**

 ## Flat index:
 Use this type of index for Exact Nearest Neighbor search.
-Best for accuracy.
+This type of index is best for accuracy.
 ```redis Create Flat vector index
 FT.CREATE "idx1"  // Index name
     ON HASH                // Indicates the type of data to index